oct1473254/TheaterNotes/index.md

 #### This Zoom room is always open, along with breakout rooms.
 Please schedule a time to meet with your partner and rehearse.
 The performances should be repeatable and well-rehearsed.
 - Partners should take care of themselves and each other.
 Don't do anything unsafe.
 Don't lose sleep over this assignment, or make unreasonable demands of your partner or yourself.
+##### Suggested Process:
+- Exchange contact information with your partner, and select a time to meet and rehearse.
+- take some time to think about the assignment.
+Doodle.
+Find images or text.
+Then think about the room, the camera, and the ingredient list.
+- Eat a meal or take a nap.
+- make an outline.
+Draw some storyboards.
+Let your mind wander.
+Ask yourelf: "What is important?"
+- Rehearse with your partner.
+Divide the time evenly.
+- Do your best when you are an actor.
+Take notes, and be helpful.

+### Difficulties, questions or problems?
+email me: michael.rau @ stanford.edu